 The Prosthetics-Orthotics Residency Program takes a structured, comprehensive approach to advanced prosthetics and orthotics training and gives you the opportunity to master all of the required competencies identified by the National Commission of Orthotic and Prosthetic Education.

 Progress is at a pace that accommodates all participants.
-The supervisor-to-resident ratio is never more than one to two as your supervisor evaluates your ability to assume increasing responsibility for patient care.
+The supervisor-to-resident ratio is never more than 1:2 as your supervisor evaluates your ability to assume increasing responsibility for patient care.
 Throughout the year, your supervisor will provide frequent reviews, including a final evaluation of your performance for NCOPE.

 To enhance your knowledge and strengthen your skills, you'll work with diverse patients in a variety of care settings.

 UT Southwestern Prosthetics and Orthotics Clinic

 We see prosthetic and orthotic outpatients daily by appointment in our clinic in the School of Health Professions Building.
 As a resident, you'll see a wide variety of patient conditions among a primarily adult caseload.
 The clinic will also serve as home base for your patient-care activities at other sites on campus.
 You'll have your own assigned workspace in the clinic lab – and because it's shared by the program's entire technical and professional staff, you'll enjoy a rich environment for collaboration, problem-solving, and consultation.

 Parkland Memorial Hospital Cast Room (Orthotics Clinic)